npgrosser/autowired/README.md

         self.settings = settings
 ```

-Which one you prefer is a matter of taste, or the complexity of evaluating the settings.
+Which of the two approaches you prefer is a matter of taste or the complexity of evaluating the settings.
+For simple settings, the _kwargs factory_ function is probably the most convenient way.
+For more complex rules, the _cached\_property_ approach might be more suitable.
-Both approaches can be mixed as desired.
+Both approaches can be mixed freely.

 ## Scopes / Derived Contexts